ChrisBove/HandPoseTracking/README.md

 # HandPoseTracking
-RBE 580 Biomedical Robotics Project for IMU-based Hand Pose Tracking Validation
+RBE 580 Biomedical Robotics Project for IMU-based Hand Pose Tracking Validation.
+Please read the paper included in this repository for a summary of the approach and findings.

 ### Arduino Setup